Renormalised 3-point functions of stress tensors and conserved currents in CFT: Results for renormalised correlators

-\paragraph{Divergences.} The triple-$K$ integrals in our solution \eqref{e:restjj1}-\eqref{e:restjj4} have singularities that can be identified using the condition \eqref{singcond}.
-(The procedure is similar that for $\< J^{\mu_1} J^{\mu_2} J^{\mu_3} \>$ above.)
+\paragraph{Divergences.} The triple-$K$ integrals in our solution \eqref{e:restjj1}\,-\,\eqref{e:restjj4} have singularities that can be identified using the condition \eqref{singcond}.
+(A similar procedure is discussed above for $\< J^{\mu_1} J^{\mu_2} J^{\mu_3} \>$.)
 The possible singularities are listed in the following table, where $d$ is the spacetime dimension and $n$ denotes any non-negative integer.

 \paragraph{Regularisation.} We cannot immediately work in the desired scheme \eqref{truescheme}, as this fails to regulate the $(--+)$ singularities in the triple-$K$ integrals for the form factor $A_4^{a_2a_3}$.
 Instead, we begin in the more general scheme $v_j=v\neq u$ for $j=1,2,3$, in which all triple-$K$ integrals are regulated, and then redefine the primary constants as necessary in order to obtain a finite limit as $v\rightarrow u$.